jvs/sourcer/docs/expressions/alternation.md

 g = Grammar('start = "buz" /? "!"')
 ```

-The grammar accepts lists that include a trailing `!` character, as well as
+The grammar allows lists to include trailing `!` character, but it does not
-lists that omit the trailing `!` character:
+require a trailing `!` character.

 <!-- CONSOLE -->
 ```python